Vitalicize1/Stock4U/docs/README.md

 # 📚 Documentation Index

-Welcome to the **Agentic Stock Predictor v2** documentation!
+Welcome to the **Stock4U** documentation!
 This folder contains comprehensive guides for all aspects of the system.

 ## 🎯 **Quick Start**